 Leapfrog set out to establish a comprehensive set of practices we could confidently recommend that hospitals should implement immediately to limit harm from diagnostic errors.
 Recommended Practices are hospital-led and site-specific interventions for which there is some clear rationale (recommended by subject matter experts and/or peer-reviewed literature) that links the practice to improvements in the diagnostic process and/or diagnostic outcomes in hospitals.
-For the purposes of this report, these are practices that were identified and prioritized by the Recognizing Excellence in Diagnosis Advisory Group, and generally represent practices that have been implemented and assessed in one or more organizations.
+For the purposes of this report, these are practices that were © 2024 The Leapfrog Group Recognizing Excellence in Diagnosis: Recommended Practices for Hospitals July 2024 Update 6 identified and prioritized by the Recognizing Excellence in Diagnosis Advisory Group, and generally represent practices that have been implemented and assessed in one or more organizations.